oddnetworks/oddworks/README.md

 ## Motivation

-The Oddworks Platform was designed and developed by [Odd channels](https://www.oddnetworks.com/) to lower the barrier for developers and content owners to create your own streaming content channel.
+The Oddworks Platform was designed and developed by [Odd Networks](https://www.oddnetworks.com/) to lower the barrier for developers and content owners to create your own streaming content channel.
 Based on our experience in video gaming we thought that TV could use a big improvement.
 We believe in the future of television and, with the Oddworks open source platform, we hope you'll make that future a reality.

-We proudly stand behind our open source work and, in addition to maintaining the Oddworks project, Odd channels also provides hosted services, a Pro Dashboard, a Live Stream Generator, and a Recommendation Service.
+We proudly stand behind our open source work and, in addition to maintaining the Oddworks project, Odd Networks also provides hosted services, a Pro Dashboard, a Live Stream Generator, and a Recommendation Service.

 Check out [www.oddnetworks.com](https://www.oddnetworks.com/)